Stories: Baseball and Civil Rights

 The Talent and the Temper of Oliver Marcelle

 Oliver Marcelle was an outstanding third baseman in the Negro Leagues.
 He was part of the legendary 1924 Leopardos de Santa Clara in the winter Cuban League, considered the greatest of all time.
+While immensely talented, Marcelle was had a violent temper.

 Jackie Robinson, circa 1946